 - 6. All teachers, TA's and MTAs will be responsible for the supervision of administration of medication.
-The SEND Administration Assistant will maintain the Asthma Register. - 7.
-The School Nurse will be responsible for ensuring that staff: - Recognise the signs of an asthma attack and when emergency action is necessary - Know how to administer inhalers through a spacer - Make appropriate records of attacks - 8.
-Class teachers will be responsible for the storage, care and return of out of date asthma medication to parents.
-This will also be returned to parents at the end of the academic year. - 9.
-Ladysmith Infant and Nursery School holds an emergency inhaler and spacer for the treatment of an asthma attack. - 10.
-The Headteacher will be responsible for ensuring the following: - Instructing all staff on the existence of this policy - Instructing all staff on how to check the Asthma Register - Instructing all staff on how to access the inhaler - 11.
-The SEND Administration Assistant will be responsible for ensuring that there has been written consent from parents for the administration of the inhaler and spacer.
+Lynda Ewin will maintain the Asthma Register. - 7.
+The School Nurse will be responsible for ensuring that designated staff: - Recognise the signs of an asthma attack and when emergency action is necessary - Know how to administer inhalers through a spacer - Make appropriate records of attacks - 8.
+Annette Dickinson and Lynda Ewin will be responsible for the storage, care and disposal of asthma medication. - 9.
+Ladysmith Junior School holds an emergency inhaler and spacer for the treatment of an asthma attack. - 10.
+Lynda Ewin will be responsible for ensuring the following: - Instructing all staff on the existence of this policy - Instructing all staff on how to check the Asthma Register - Instructing all staff on how to access the inhaler - 11.
+Lynda Ewin will be responsible for ensuring that there has been written consent from parents for the administration of the emergency inhaler and spacer.
 The emergency inhaler/spacer will only be available for students who have been diagnosed with asthma and have been prescribed reliever inhaler AND for whom parental consent has been given.
 This information shall be recorded in the student's IHCP plan if they have one. - 12.
 The member of staff who has supervised the administration of the emergency inhalers will be responsible for ensuring parents are informed when the emergency inhaler/spacer has been used.